woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 1.3.1 =
+* Added a 'Shipping class' taxonomy for grouping products
+* Enhanced Flat Rate shipping to give a flat rate to each shipping class
 * Made jquery UI optional and improved javascript
 * Javascript can be loaded in the footer